Holistic Healing and Wellness: Mind, Body, and Spirit

 Click "Directions" on the map to get driving and public transportation directions from your location.

-Parking, with a valid permit is available in the following locations:
+Limited complimentary parking is available in the following locations:

-185 N. Madison - Exterior lot: Please do not park in red/green (Faculty and Staff) or visitor spaces.
+185 N. Madison Ave. - Exterior lot: Please do not park in red/green (Faculty and Staff) or visitor spaces.

-235 N. El Molino - Student Services Center parking lot: Please do not park in LADWP parking.
+235 N. El Molino Ave. - Student Services Center parking lot: Please do not park in LADWP parking.

 Limited street parking is also available at no cost, please be sure to read all posted signs.
+Additional paid parking is available at 473 E. Union St., Pasadena.

 WHERE TO STAY